 A character-driven story does not require constant angst and melodrama (I’m looking at you, Divergent sequels).
-So, when your character sucks the plot into her own head, how do you yank it into the open where it belongs?
+So, when your character sucks the plot into his own head, how do you yank it into the open where it belongs?

 1. Tie the Internal to the External

 When nothing significant occurs, the story gets bogged down.
 A character’s thought patterns need to have a cause-and-effect relationship with the plot.
 When the protagonist finally embraces heroism instead of running from it, that’s an inward decision.
 But his attitude shift can be showcased more effectively through an action scene.

 On a larger scale, think of Katniss Everdeen in Suzanne Collins’ Mockingjay.
 Her progression toward becoming the Mockingjay, the powerful symbol of District 13’s revolution, is intertwined with the plot.
 The misgivings she wrestles with are relevant and compelling because her acceptance of the role will impact the world around her.
 When she steps into it wholeheartedly, the rebellion gains traction in other districts, and a grassroots movement forms.

 In contrast, Katniss’s anguish over Gale and Peeta slows the story because romance is largely disconnected from the plot.
 While her fondness for both guys may seem like a necessary trait to develop, entangling characters in extraneous problems is unwise.
 Every choice must have consequences, whether big or small.

 2. Use Indecision to Set Up Tragedy